BardiaYaghmaie/dotin-edu-tasks-project04/README.md

 docker swarm join --token <token> <IP_of_manager_node>:2377

 ```
+## Step 2

-3- Change docker-compose.yml od project03 to be able to work with docker swarm
+3- Change docker-compose.yml and other configs of project03 to be able to work with docker swarm

 new docker-compose.yml
 ```